-Exemptions to the GRE requirement:
+Exemptions to the Entrance Exam requirement:

-- Applicants holding previously-earned doctoral-level degrees from accredited U.S. universities may request an exemption; - Applicants to dual degree programs that have a doctoral component (e.g., MD/MPH, PhD/MPH, Pharm D/MPH, or JD/MPH) are exempt from the GRE requirement, provided they hold an offer of admission to the partnering participating medical, graduate, pharmacy or law school. - Applicants holding an international medical degree and holding Educational Commission for Foreign Medical Graduates certification may request a waiver provided they are currently practicing medicine or in an active residency program in the United States at the time of applying.
+- Applicants holding previously-earned doctoral-level degrees from accredited U.S. universities may request an exemption; - Applicants to dual degree programs that have a doctoral component (e.g., MD/MPH, PhD/MPH, Pharm D/MPH, or JD/MPH) are exempt from the GRE requirement, provided they hold an offer of admission to the partnering participating medical, graduate, pharmacy or law school. - Applicants holding an international medical degree and holding Educational Commission for Foreign Medical Graduates certification may request a waiver provided they are currently practicing medicine or in an active residency program in the United States at the time of applying. - MPH applicants who previously completed the UTHealth School of Public Health General Public Health Certificate with a cumulative UTHealth School of Public Health GPA of 3.4 or higher. - Doctoral (DrPH or PhD) applicants who previously completed a UTHealth School of Public Health master's program (MPH or MS) with a cumulative UTHealth School of Public Health GPA or 3.4 or higher.